tuyenshares/personal-website/content/now/now.md

 Next would probably be :

-- Fiction: A Balzac (to give him another chance...
-Any recommendation?)
+- Fiction: A Balzac (to give him another chance...)
 - Non-Fiction: [Science fictions](https://www.goodreads.com/book/show/52199285-science-fictions) from Stuart Ritchie

 **Also, I am trying...**

-- To read more about behavioural economics
 - To rebuild a momemtum for running
-- To meditate more
+- To meditate more than 45 minutes per day

 ---